 The original results were very promising, demonstrating significant improvements in mobility, cognition, dynamic balance, and fine motor skill at 12 weeks and up to 1 year (Liebert et al, 2021).
 For many people, they saw improvements in a range of their symptoms, though the exact degree of improvement and of which symptom varied from participant to participant.

 These early findings showed promise for the effectiveness of light therapy in reducing a number of motor and non-motor Parkinson's symptoms.
-Stool analyses were also performed before and after 12 weeks, which demonstrated that super-pulsed 904 nm laser could also improve the gut microbiome of people with Parkinson's (Bicknell et al, 2022).
+Stool analyses were also performed before and after 12 weeks, which demonstrated that PBM could also improve the gut microbiome of people with Parkinson's (Bicknell et al, 2022).
 The gut microbiome is critically linked with Parkinson's disease, and can directly improve or disrupt dopamine levels (Hamamah et al, 2022).
 It can also contribute to constipation, and affect levodopa absorption, contributing to dyskinesias and "off" periods (Bicknell et al, 2022).

 Just like levodopa, light therapy treatment was applied via the gut.
 Rather than ingesting a pill, the laser is held against the tummy, where it emits painless light into the abdomen.
 904 nm infrared laser therapy naturally energises cells to work better, reduces inflammation and oxidative stress, and stimulates the gut microbiome, which has far-reaching effects for our dopamine via the gut-brain axis (Bicknell et al, 2022, Hamamah et al, 2022).
 You can check out one of our other blog posts for more info on how light therapy works on the gut.